OffchainLabs/arbitrum-classic/docs/Time_in_Arbitrum.md

     ArbSys(address(100)).blockUpperBound()
     ArbSys(address(100)).timestampUpperBound()

-This will have the same accurancy guarantee from the ArbChain's configuration described about.
+This will have the same accurancy guarantee from the ArbChain's configuration described above.
 For example the `blockUpperBound()` can be configured to never be more than 20 blocks ahead of the current Ethereum block number.
 The real Ethereum block number and timestamp will always be between the ArbChain's `block.number`/`block.timestamp` and what `blockUpperBound()`/`timestampUpperBound()` would return (inclusive).

 Bear in mind that the ArbChain might "freeze" at any time, so the upper bound is only a real upper bound at the moment that you make that call.